spryker/docker-sdk/docs/04-choosing-a-version.md

 Spryker Cloud does not support forks of `spryker/docker-sdk`.
 :::

-## 2. How do you configure a project to use a chosen version of docker/sdk?
+## Сonfiguring a project to use the chosen version of Docker SDK

-Depending on your project requirements, choose one of the following ways to configure a chosen docker/sdk version:
+Depending on your project requirements, choose one of the following ways to configure a Docker SDK version:

 * Git submodule:
   * To contribute into docker/sdk.